Get Started - GUI

 • If all input blocks are optional, you must modify at least one of these blocks to be able to run the process

-• Blocks get solid border when they are ready to run
+• Blocks get a solid border when they are ready to run

 • Read the WPS Builder page for more information

-Once done, you can check if the tables have been well imported in the database.
+Once done, you can check whether the tables were correctly imported into the database.
 To do so, drag/drop and execute the Display_Database WPS script (in the “Database_Manager” part).
-You should see on the right panel the tables list (and their columns if you checked the the option in the Display columns of the tables block).
+You should see on the right panel the table list (and their columns if you checked the option in the Display columns of the tables block).

 _images/Tutorial1_display_db.png